-Provide consistent, ongoing communication with Math CEO Leadership Team
+Provide consistent, ongoing communication with Math CEO leadership team

 Maintain relationships with school teachers in order to facilitate program

-Develop and maintain culture of collaboration
+Develop and maintain a culture of collaboration

-Coordinates activities of program with inter-related activities of other programs, departments or staff to ensure optimum efficiency and compliance with appropriate policies, procedures and specifications
+Coordinate activities of program with inter-related activities of other programs, departments or staff to ensure optimum efficiency and compliance with appropriate policies, procedures and specifications

-Prepares periodic reports on program activities, progress, status or other special reports for management or outside agencies
+Prepare periodic reports on program activities, progress, status or other special reports for management or outside agencies